 • Proof of all income or assistance in home: Pay Stubs, V.A Retirement, AFDC/Gen. Relief, Social Security (SSI), Disability, Child Support, Unemployment, etc.

-• Housing: rental assistance (if eligible), an/or referrals to
+• Housing: rental assistance (if eligible), and/or referrals

 • Immigration legal services referrals, coordination

-• Transportation: bus passes and transport to appts.
+• Transportation: bus passes and drive to appointments

 • Limited financial assistance: gift cards (if eligible)